hornc/plotMARC/README.md

 ## Basic usage

-From a directory containing one or more binary [MARC21](https://www.loc.gov/marc/bibliographic/) format for bibliographic data files (with extension `.mrc`), run
+From a directory containing one or more binary [MARC21](https://www.loc.gov/marc/bibliographic/) format for bibliographic data files (with extension `.mrc`) representing a bibliographic collection, run:

     ./plotMARC.py